"This new bamboo shoot hangs over my neighbours wall - hasn't yet learned about boundaries." Satish Gupta

 Malaria dream

-Yesterday morning I arrived in Calcutta.
-I was reading The Calcutta Chromosome by Amitav Ghosh on the train, an exciting book on malaria disease, delirium and nightmares, coincidences and synchronicity, all set in Calcutta.
-As I started my rounds in the city I felt the dynamics the book was talking about.
-I met an Italian woman, a personal disciple of Osho.
-She was a natural healer, who gave me an interesting teaching on tantra and relationships and told me she is on the way to the Nicobar Islands to write a cookbook.
+I arrived in Kolkata yesterday morning.
+On the train I read The Calcutta Chromosome by Amitav Ghosh, an exciting book about malaria, delirium and nightmares, coincidence and synchronicity.
+As I began my rounds of the city, I met an Italian woman, a personal disciple of Osho.
+She was a naturopath who gave me an interesting talk on Tantra and relationships and told me she was on her way to the Nicobar Islands to write a cookbook.
 Her first yoga teacher happened to be Namkhai Norbu Rinpoche.
-Then I went to Kalighat, the place where Sati`s finger fell on the earth, and found a Kamaccha Devi picture on the road.
-In the afternoon I visited the Birla Art Academy, and saw a market behind, where there was a Bengali painter sitting with his scrolls singing the Ramayana.
-He was just the kind of storyteller I came here to find (this is his photo:).
-ChitrakarnThen on the metro a guy came up to me saying ‘this is the fourth time I see you today’.
-It was true, I also noticed him in different parts of the city.
-(Calcutta has 12 million inhabitants).
-In the evening I read the Telegraph, the local newspaper where a proud article said that India got the 8th place in a survey where the question was “how often do you have sex?”
-The article was emphasising how India has a much better rating than Britain in this respect.
-And who got the first place?
-You wont believe me: Hungary.
-It`s hard to imagine when I remember those gloomy faces on the streets of Budapest.
-This morning when I walked down on Park Street, a waiter stopped me from the restaurant where I had dinner last night saying, that I should visit Mother Theresa`s House, it`s not far.
-I walked and walked, maybe even for an hour, it felt like an endless hike in the heat, but finally found it.
-It turned out that Mother Theresa`s beatification ceremony will be this Sunday in Rome and a sister of charity showed me the room where she lived.
-Then completely exhausted I sat down in Barrista Cafe, where an old Bengali man came over to my table for a chat, and told me his life story and how he met the Dalai Lama in `59, when His Holiness arrived to India.
-Then I met a young Bengali guy in the Oxford bookshop (had to buy a book by Tagore:), who took me out for a drink, and told me he is a fashion designer in Japan, just came back for holiday, and he would take me around on his bike tomorrow to see some scroll painters and collect some Bengali patterns.
-Then I went to the library of the Asiatic Society to find a book, but instead I found the Acta Orientalia on the shelf, the great Hungarian academic journal with Professor Wojtilla`s article (my Sanskrit teacher from the university).
+I then went to Kalighat, the place where Sati’s finger fell on the earth, and found a picture of Kamaccha Devi on the road.
+In the afternoon I visited the Birla Art Academy and saw a market behind it where a Bengali painter sat with his scrolls and sang the Ramayana.
+He was exactly the kind of storyteller I had come to find.
+Then, on the metro, a man came up to me and said, “This is the fourth time I have seen you today.”
+It was true, I had seen him in different parts of the city.
+Kolkata has 12 million inhabitants.
+In the evening I read the Telegraph, the local newspaper, which proudly announced that India had been ranked 8th in a survey asking “How often do you have sex?”.
+The article went on to say that India did much better than Britain in this respect.
+And who came first?
+You won’t believe it: Hungary.
+It’s hard to imagine when I remember the gloomy faces on the streets of Budapest.
+Walking down Park Street this morning, a waiter from the restaurant where I ate last night stopped me and said I should visit Mother Theresa’s house, it was not far.
+I walked and walked, maybe for an hour, it felt like an endless walk in the heat, but I finally found it.
+It turned out that Mother Theresa’s beatification ceremony was taking place in Rome on Sunday, and a Sister of Charity showed me the room where she lived.
+Then, completely exhausted, I sat down in the Barrista Cafe where an old Bengali man came over to my table for a chat and told me his life story and how he met the Dalai Lama in 1959 when His Holiness arrived in India.
+Then I met a young Bengali in the Oxford bookshop where I went to buy a book by Tagore, who took me out for a drink and told me he was a fashion designer in Japan, just back on holiday, and he would take me around on his bicycle tomorrow to see some scroll painters and collect some Bengali patterns.
+Then I went to the library of the Asiatic Society to look for a book, but instead I found on the shelf the Acta Orientalia, the great Hungarian academic journal, with an article by Professor Wojtilla, my favourite Sanskrit teacher from university.
 These are just some of the events of the last two days.
-I don`t know what I`m doing here, it`s too fast, too random, too much for my brain.
-Maybe it`s all just a malaria dream.
+I don’t know what I’m doing here, it’s too fast, too random, too much for my brain.
+Maybe this is just a malaria dream.

 Nature and imagination

-Kala Bairav
+Kala Bhairav

-BenaresThe rikshaw wallah was an old madman.
-First he wanted me to buy him new shoes, then had several ideas about visiting shops, it was really difficult to convince him that I am serious about crossing the whole city just for a temple visit.
-He was entertaining me all the way from Assi to Kotwali by doing all kinds of acrobatics on his bicycle similar to a fake Hungarian wrangler on his horse on the Hortobagy performing for German tourists.
-We were heading to Kal Peron as he pronounced the name in his Bojhpuri dialect, the temple of Black Bhairav.
-After a 45 minutes arduous ride we reached a big intersection, and I thought we must be close.
-I jumped off the riksha, gave the guy the money we agreed on, and hurried down on a small alley.
-Wanted to get away badly from the crowd, the noise, the busy traffic, the pollution.
-After a few steps I found myself staring at a little shop selling garlands of small red roses, and a man from the counter was signaling me which way to go.
-The temple of Kala Bhairav was right there.
-At the entrance a Puranic description read: ‘This is Varanasi’s Lord Bhairava, who destroys the terror of samsara.
-The very sight of him removes the sins of many lifetimes.’
-Around the shrine people were selling pictures of Bhairav and his cord protecting against illness and evil spirits.
-It is made of twisted and braided black thread that can be tied around the wrist or the neck.
-The temple servant offered to beat the `devil` out of me, first by swinging his stick in front of him saying a prayer, then beating my left shoulder with it.
-He said it keeps away disease and physical pain.
-Kala Bhairav, the “Black Terror” is widely known as the ‘Kotwal’, the police chief of Banaras.
-Shiva appointed Bhairava to be the chief officer of justice within the sacred city, because Yama, the Lord of Death is not allowed to enter Kashi, the place of liberation.
-Bhairava took over the duties of Yama, and he keeps the record of people’s deeds in Kashi.
-‘Whoever lives in Varanasi and does not worship Bhairava, accumulates a heap of sins that grows like the waxing moon.
-While all who die in Kashi are promised liberation, they must first experience, in an intensified time frame, all the results of their accumulated karma.’
+The rickshaw wallah was an old madman.
+First he wanted me to buy him a new pair of shoes, then he had various ideas about visiting shops, it was really hard to convince him that I was serious about crossing the whole city just to visit a temple.
+He entertained me all the way from Assi to Kotwali by doing all kinds of acrobatics on his bike, similar to a fake Hungarian wrangler on his horse on the Hortobagy performing for German tourists.
+We were on our way to Kal Peron, as he pronounced the name in his Bojhpuri dialect, the temple of Black Bhairav.
+After an arduous 45-minute ride, we reached a large junction and I thought we must be close.
+I jumped off the rickshaw, gave the man the money we had agreed on and hurried down a small lane.
+I was desperate to get away from the crowds, the noise, the traffic, the pollution.
+After a few steps, I found myself staring at a small shop selling garlands of little red roses, and a man behind the counter signalled the way.
+The temple of Kala Bhairav was there.
+At the entrance was a Puranic description: “This is Lord Bhairava of Varanasi, who destroys the terror of samsara.
+The very sight of him removes the sins of many lifetimes.”
+Around the shrine, people sold pictures of Bhairav and his cord, which protects against disease and evil spirits.
+It is made of twisted and braided black thread that can be tied around the wrist or neck.
+The temple servant offered to beat the ‘devil’ out of me, first by waving his stick in front of him and saying a prayer, then by beating my left shoulder with it.
+He said it would keep away sickness and physical pain.
+Kala Bhairav, the ‘Black Terror’, is widely known as the ‘Kotwal’, the police chief of Banaras.
+Shiva appointed Bhairava as the chief officer of justice in the holy city because Yama, the Lord of Death, was not allowed to enter Kashi, the place of liberation.
+Bhairava took over Yama’s duties and keeps a record of the deeds of the people of Kashi.
+Whoever lives in Varanasi and does not worship Bhairava accumulates a heap of sins that grows like the waxing moon.
+While all who die in Kashi are promised liberation, they must first experience, in an intensified time frame, all the results of their accumulated karma.
 This is called the punishment of Bhairava.
-This punishment is said to last a split second and to be a kind of time machine in which one experiences all the rewards and punishments that might otherwise be lived out over the course of many lifetimes.
-Pilgrims hope that by visiting Kashi Bhairava, they can achieve freedom from sins and the fear of death.
-It reminds me of a beautiful short story written by Jorge Luis Borges.
-I don`t remember the title, I read it in a collection of his short stories called ‘Secret Miracle’.
-The story followed the rushing thoughts of a man who was about to be executed.
-From the moment the gun was fired till the bullet reached him.
-It was such a perfect presentation of how all the events of someone’s life run through the mind in an instant moment, how these events speed up so much that they blow up our space and time limitations, and everything explodes and expands well beyond our physical limitations and dissolves into a timeless spaciousness.
+This punishment is said to last a fraction of a second and to be a kind of time machine in which one experiences all the rewards and punishments that might otherwise be lived out over the course of many lifetimes.
+Pilgrims hope that by visiting Kashi Bhairava they can achieve freedom from sin and the fear of death.
+It reminds me of a beautiful short story by Jorge Luis Borges.
+I cannot remember the title, but I read it in a collection of his short stories called Secret Miracle.
+The story followed the rushing thoughts of a man about to be executed.
+From the moment the gun was fired until the bullet reached him.
+It was such a perfect portrayal of how all the events of someone’s life run through their mind in an instant, how those events speed up so much that they blow up our space and time limitations, and everything explodes and expands far beyond our physical limitations and dissolves into a timeless expanse.
 The experience of purgatory and purification.
-I was wondering how it feels.
-How it feels to see all the joy and sorrow of our life, and how it feels to experience the results of our actions, all the joy and sorrow of a failed future ‘zipped’ into a sudden impression.
+I wondered what it felt like.
+What it feels like to see all the joy and sorrow of our lives, and what it feels like to see the results of our actions, all the joy and sorrow of a failed future ‘zipped’ into a sudden impression.